 A database is a common response to spreadsheet woes because:

-- The data is stored on a server.
+- The data are stored on a server.
 This enables computers across a large network to access the data at the same time.

 - There are established relationships between data points.
 This enables a user to write more simple formulas, called queries, in order to run analyses off of the data.
 Goodbye, VLOOKUP!